 Breeds: Akbash Dog, Anatolian Shepherd Dog, Caucasian Shepherd Dog (Caucasian Ovcharka), Great Pyrenees, Komondor, Kuvasz, Maremma Sheepdog, Pyrenean Mastiff, Tibetan Mastiff

 When we humans started amassing large numbers of animals, such as flocks of sheep, we issued an open invitation to local predators to come get the goods.
 Sheep — slow, easy-to-find, abundant — are a predator’s dream come true.
+If coyotes are the prime culprit in attacking your flock, you could curtail the problem by utilizing coyote calls to lure them out into the open – look at this site.

 With our flocks threatened, we decided to fight fire with fire.
 We created a large predator of our own to help out.
 To further protect our flocks, we often bred these guardians to look as much like sheep as a dog can.
 Large, white, and shaggy, our canine stealth weapons blended into the flock seamlessly until a threat arose.
 Then out they came, bark furiously, defending against – but not pursuing – the threat.
 It is no help to the shepherd if the dog chases an individual wolf all over creation while the rest of the wolf pack attacks the flock.